-GMST-552 Science, Tech & Society
+GMST-552 Science, Tech & Society (3)

-This course, designed for middle and high school teachers, will focus on how science, technology, and society are interrelated.
-Candidates will explore the general principles of science, the relationship of science and technology to their lives, and the application of scientific skills and technology to real-world problems.
-Topics involving biology, chemistry, physics, and technology will be explored, with an emphasis on the issues that are of greatest interest to students and/or of most significance to the local, national, or global community.
-Candidates will critically evaluate the impact of science and technology on society and the expectation society has of these disciplines.
-The candidate as teacher will focus on methods for exploring the interconnectedness of science, technology, and society in the classroom.
+This course, designed for elementary school teachers, will focus on how science, technology, and society are interrelated.
+Candidates will explore the general principles of science and technology, their relationship to their lives, and the application of scientific skills and technology to real-world problems.
+Topics will emphasis the issues that are of greatest interest to students and/or of most significance to the local, national, or global community.
+Candidates will critically evaluate the impact of science and technology on society and the expectations society has of these disciplines.
+The candidate as teacher will focus on exploring the interconnectedness of science, technology, and society in their world allowing for an enhanced knowledge base to share with their students.

-GMST-553 Experiments in Science
+GMST-553 Experiments in Science (3)